Phixel-Labs/Phixel-Backup/Blog/design-for-overcoming-fears/README.md

 ## Exerpt
 Use graphic design to overcome your fears and live a more confident life.
 15 tips and tricks included.
 ## Description
 Graphic design can be a powerful tool for overcoming fears and anxiety.
 By identifying and visually representing your fears, you can gain a better understanding and control over them.
-There are several techniques you can use, such as creating a "fear portfolio" or "fear map," experimenting with different design styles, using typography to communicate your emotions, creating visual metaphors, and reframing your fears.
+There are several techniques you can use, such as creating a "fear portfolio" or "fear map, " experimenting with different design styles, using typography to communicate your emotions, creating visual metaphors, and reframing your fears.
 You can also use graphic design to set achievable goals, practice self-care, build a supportive network, and find inspiration and motivation.
 Finally, don't be afraid to seek professional help if you need it, as overcoming your fears can be a challenging and emotional process.
 ## Media
 <img src="media/22c4c655/design-for-overcoming-fears.jpg">